Kamil Střihavka: Biography

 Střihavka graduated in electrical engineering in Varnsdorf in 1983.
 In 1986, he started singing with the power metal group Motorband.
 He later switched from power metal to hard rock.

 In 1992, he cofounded the trio BSP (Balage, Střihavka, Pavlíček).
 The group went on hiatus in 2006 and reformed in 2011.
 They have released two studio albums to date, BSP I (1993) and BSP II (1994).

 Střihavka has performed in numerous stage musicals, including the Czech adaptation of the rock opera Jesus Christ Superstar at the former Divadlo Spirála in Prague.
 He performed the musical multiple times at this location between 1994 and 1998.
 Other musicals which Střihavka has been part of include Joan of Arc and Excalibur.
 He also sang the official anthem of the football club FK Teplice.

-Currently, the artist leads his own band, named Kamil Střihavka & Leaders!
+the artist leads his own band, named Kamil Střihavka & Leaders!
 Since November 2010, he has been performing Jesus Christ Superstar at the Musical Theatre Karlín.
 He is additionally a member of the musical theatre RockOpera Praha, with whom he has performed a variety of productions including Romeo and Juliet, Joan of Arc, and Robin Hood.

 In 2015, he founded the Kamil Střihavka Theatre Company.

-Střihavka is a contributing member of the musical project Zima.

 He has released two solo albums, Woo-Doo in 2002 and 365 in 2008.

 Personal life

-Kamil is married and has two daughters, Eva and Tereza, with his wife Eva.
+Kamil is married and has two daughters.